Chart Color Schemes

 Health

-Larapinta's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions
+Larapinta's residents boast exceedingly positive health performance metrics with both young and old age cohorts seeing low prevalence of common health conditions

-Approximately 55% (~3,135 individuals) have private health cover.
-The most prevalent medical conditions are asthma and mental health issues, affecting 7.4 and 5.9% of residents respectively.
-About 76.0% of residents report having no medical ailments, compared to 76.9% in the rest of NT.
-Larapinta has 8.5% (486 people) of its population aged 65 and over.
-Health outcomes among seniors require more attention than those for the broader population.
+Both younger and older residents have a low prevalence of common health conditions.
+Private health cover is high, at approximately 55% of the total population of around 3,135 people.
+The most prevalent medical conditions are asthma and mental health issues, affecting 7.4% and 5.9% of residents respectively.
+A significant majority, 76%, report being free from medical ailments, compared to 76.9% in the rest of NT.
+As of 2021, 8.5% of Larapinta's population is aged 65 and over, totaling approximately 486 individuals.
+Health outcomes among seniors align with those of the general population.

 Frequently Asked Questions - Health